 Some of the movies to be included in the "trash" category are the sagas of "Fantozzi", written and interpreted by Paolo Villaggio.
-However we must admit that, at least in the first two films, the execution of the comic side with the theme, a parody of the grotesque rituals of modern society and the satiric point of view of the author.
+However we must admit that, at least in the first two films, the execution of the comic side with the view of the author.

 A case apart is Tinto Brass, a director who in the 1970s directed some eccentric and large productions ("Salon Kitty", "Io, Caligola") and he obtained a good success in 1983 with "La chiave", an erotic drama with Stefania Sandrelli in an unforeseen role.